 The next step is to reinstall the moulding, starting at the top and working down.
 Be sure you keep the moulding tight to the sides as you put it on, since there are not screws in the sides to pull it up.

+Finally you install the vinyl trim that covers the screws, and the project is finished.
+This just snaps into place and is trimmed to length with a razor knife.
 This project cost us about $25 dollars in materials, and took about 4 1/2 hours to complete.
 We no longer have any water damage to the framing, and no worries of leaks, as well as the improved looks of the camper.

 Considering the cheapest mobile repair in atlanta is 85 dollars an hour, by doing it ourselves we saved at least $382.50, not bad for half a days work.
 This is something anyone can do with a few simple hand tools, and the rewards are more than the savings.
 There is a lot of satisfaction at seeing the fruits of your labors.